PeterBar04/PARCO-Computing-2026-243820/README.md

-# Project Title
+# Optimization of Sparse Matrix Vector Multiplication (SpMV)
- Optimization of Sparse Matrix Vector Multiplication (SpMV) using OpenMP
+using OpenMP

 ## How to build/run